Wormrot: Voices and side-projects (2013–2022)

 Over a year later, in August, Wormrot returned at Baybeats Festival 2013 and performed five new songs which would appear in their next album.

 On 6 April 2015, the band announced that Fitri had been removed from the band by Arif and Rasyid.
-The status of Fitri was unknown at the time of the announcement, with the band writing that "For the past couple of weeks, he has distanced himself from us and has remained incontactable [sic].
+The status of Fitri was unknown at the time of the announcement, with the band writing that "For the past couple of weeks, he has distanced himself from us and has remained [uncontactable].
 We fear that he has gotten himself into some shit too deep, he's not comfortable to share with us.
 If any of his friends who are reading this have any news regarding Fitri, let him know that we're waiting for any kind of reply.
 Any."
 In June 2015, the band announced that they had recruited a new drummer, Vijesh Ghariwala, and would be continuing work on recording their third album.

 On 20 July 2016, the band's third studio album, Voices, was revealed with an album trailer featuring a new song titled "Fallen Into Disuse".
 The band later recorded a music video for this song in support of the album's release.
 According to Arif, the song is about "unconscious abandonment from reality.
 Desperately trying to be accepted into the norm.
 At the very least.
 Failed miserably."
 Other songs including were also premiered in advance of the album's release, and the album was made available to stream in full on Noisey on 13 October.
 Voices was released on 14 October 2016 through Earache Records.

 In 2017, Wormrot went on tour in Europe in February and March.
 They were also due to tour the US in May and June but cancelled the tour due to "the current political climate and numerous bands being turned away at US customs, we felt it was not worth the risk coming to America without the right paperwork, which is expensive."
 The band returned to the UK in June to perform at Glastonbury Festival 2017, becoming the first Singaporean act to do so.

 The band members then turned their attentions to side projects.
 On 31 August, Arif, Vijesh, former member Fitri and Tiong, guitarist for Malaysian grindcore band Tools of the Trade, announced the launch of a new band Code Error.
 They released their debut EP, S/T, on March 12, 2018.
 Meanwhile, Rasyid formed Marijannah with bassist Muhd Azri, guitarist Nicholas Ng and drummer Nicholas Wong.
 They released their debut album, Till Marijannah, on 13 February, 2018.
 Wormrot toured the US and Canada in May and June with support from New York band Escuela.